tomorrowevening/Apollo-Timeline/examples/README.md

 The `aeProject` is kept to use as an example of when/how the runtimes are applied.

-Not everything is do-able when recreating After Effects to interactive, as seen when comparing different runtimes.
+Not everything is doable when recreating After Effects to interactive, as seen when comparing different runtimes.

 ### Runtimes